Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 ```
 ###### &NewLine;

-#### 7. A few more things ####
+#### 7. A few more things / gotchas ####

-* Make sure that scanning is stopped before the view appears.
+* Always make sure that scanning is stopped before the view appears.

-* If you use a **community edition license** and any visual element is drawn over the Anyline watermark while scanning, an exception is thrown!
+* If you use a **community edition license** you are not allowed to place any visual element over the Anyline watermark while scanning.
+We will give you a friendly exception if you try to do so.
+Please contact <sales@anyline.io> if you need to draw over the scanning view.

-* Xamarins Garbage Collecter has a few problems, which means that there might be memory leaks if there are any dependencies left in the `ViewController`.
+* Xamarins Garbage Collector may not be able to collect all garbage, which means that there might be memory leaks if there are any dependencies left in the `ViewController`.
 Therefore, make sure that all registered events are unregistered and any subview is removed from the ViewController view and disposed.

 > ViewWillDisappear